 Ideal students should be willing to learn to read in modern German and an appropriate medieval language, willing to examine medieval manuscripts, and willing to engage with a spectrum of issues from the minutiae of musical details and the broadest of critical approaches.
 If you are interested in an academic career after your graduate work, I will offer you assistance with professional development, including the delivery of conference papers and job talks, IT and digital humanities use, and teaching.

-- Christopher Garrard (supervised by Martyn Harry): Composition (web; blog; twitter)
+- 2013.
+Christopher Garrard (EEL advisor for critical theory work; supervised by Martyn Harry): Composition (web; blog; twitter).

 - Mikhail Lopatin, Newton Postdoctoral Fellow at St Hugh’s College.